Jasmine Thomas (basketball): WNBA

 In 2018, the Sun continued to remain a competitive playoff team.
 On August 5, 2018, Thomas scored a new career-high 30 points in a 109–88 win over the Las Vegas Aces.
 The Sun finished 21–13 with the number 4 seed, receiving a bye to the second round.
 They would lose yet again in the second elimination game to the Phoenix Mercury for the second year in a row by a score of 96–86.

 In 2019, Thomas once again re-signed with the Sun.
 On June 26, 2019, Thomas scored a season-high 19 points in a 74–73 victory against the Dallas Wings.
 By the end of the season, the Sun were a championship contender in the league, finished with a 23–11 record and the number 2 seed, receiving a double-bye to the semi-finals.
 In the semi-finals, the Sun defeated the Los Angeles Sparks in a three-game sweep, advancing to the WNBA Finals for the first time since 2005.
 The Sun however came up short in hard fought five-game series, losing to the Washington Mystics 3–2.

 In 2022, Thomas will miss the remainder of the season after tearing the ACL in her right knee against the Indiana Fever, Thomas will undergo reconstructive surgery on her injured knee.
 Following the 2022 season, Thomas was traded on January 16, 2023, to the Los Angeles Sparks.

+On January 18, 2024, Thomas announced her retirement from professional basketball.

+On Jan.
+19, 2024, the Dallas Wings announced their hiring of Thomas as the organization’s Director of Player Programs and Development Coach.